 FIBA is democratic and federative.
 The Congress is the supreme authority of FIBA and comprises all National Member Federations of FIBA, each receiving equal voting rights (see article 14 of the FIBA General Statutes).

-The FIBA Congress functions according to a four-year cycle, corresponding to the term of office of the FIBA President, the FIBA Central Board and the FIBA Commissions.
-This cycle begins and ends with the Elective FIBA Congress, while two years after each Elective FIBA Congress, midway through the cycle, a Mid-term FIBA Congress is held.
+The Congress functions according to a four-year cycle, corresponding to the term of office of the President, the Central Board and the Commissions.
+This cycle begins and ends with the Elective FIBA Congress, while two years after each elective Congress, midway through the cycle, a mid-term Congress is held.

 The Elective FIBA Congress elects the FIBA President and ratifies the membership of the Central Board, which in turn appoints the FIBA Secretary General and the members of the different FIBA Commissions.

-- Adopt and modify the General Statutes of FIBA
+- Adopt and modify the FIBA General Statutes

 - Examine and approve all reports

 - Ratify the decisions of the Central Board regarding the suspension of National Member Federations

 - Decide on the expulsion of members of FIBA